BrownCSCI1230/lab03_convolution/README.md

 Take a look at filter functions at [location]

 These functions are used to do specific operations on images.
-1. `[function]` Turns the image from a colorful to grayscale
-2. `[function]` Moves the image to the right
-3. `[function]` Scales the image up or down
+For example, some operations are to turn the image from colorful to grayscale, move the image to the right, scale the image up or down, etc.

 |**_Task:_**|